Torres de Satélite by Luis Barragan – What you need to know

 What is it?

-The Torres de Satélite or Satellite Towers are a collection of sculptures installed in the Ciudad Satelite district of Naucalpan in Mexico State, a few kilometers outside Mexico City.
+The Torres de Satélite or Satellite Towers is a collection of sculptures installed in the Ciudad Satelite district of Naucalpan in Mexico State, a few kilometers outside Mexico City.

 They are considered among Mexico’s first large-scale urban sculptures.
 The monuments were conceived in 1957 by the famous Mexican painter Jesús Reyes Ferreira, architect Luis Barragan, and sculptor Mathias Goeritz.